krishvsoni/test-repository/readme.md

 # Project Name

 ## Description
-A brief description of your project.
+A brief description of your project with Arweave integration.

 ## Getting Started

 ### Prerequisites
 - [Docker](https://www.docker.com/get-started) installed on your machine.
+- [Arweave](https://www.arweave.org/) installed on your machine.

 ### Installation